karmette/FabricMods/README.md

 DiscordRP (Discord Rich Presence): [Craftprecense](https://www.curseforge.com/minecraft/mc-mods/craftpresence)

-NoFog (Off Fog Optifine): [NoFog](https://www.curseforge.com/minecraft/mc-mods/nofog) / Recommended with [Clear Skies](https://www.curseforge.com/minecraft/mc-mods/clear-skies)

 Fixed Damage Tilt (Fixes a bug in Minecraft where your camerma hit tilt would only go in one direction): [DamageTilt](https://www.curseforge.com/minecraft/mc-mods/damage-tilt)

 No Screen Bobbing (Removes screenbobbing but keeps the hand moving): [NoScreenBobbing](https://www.curseforge.com/minecraft/mc-mods/no-screen-bobbing)

-Enjoy these epic mods :)
-If you see a problem/typo, submit an issue or dm me via discord @ karmayayaiiot#0712 Heres some extra mods you might want

 [AntiGhost](https://www.curseforge.com/minecraft/mc-mods/antighost): If you get stuck in a ghost block, you can press a keybind to request a resend for the blocks around you.